8 Surprising Snail Facts You Should Know

 It might be tempting to categorize a snail as an insect, what with the antennae and all.
 But snails aren’t part of the same family as the bugs in your yard.
 Instead, they’re mollusks, a group that also includes slugs, octopi, and squid.

-How Do Snails Get Their Shells?
+Are Snails Born With Their Shells?

 Garden Snail crawling on brown stone.Simone O'Brien/Getty Images